Perrault, syndrome

 |

-- ovarian dysgenesis in women (gonadal dysgenesis is not present in man): the diagnosis is done around the age of 20 years in case of primary amenorrhea (or, more rarely, secondary amenorrhea)
+- ovarian dysgenesis in women (gonadal dysgenesis is not present in men): diagnosis is made around the age of 20, when primary (or, more rarely, secondary) amenorrhea is diagnosed.

-- neurological disorders: progressive cerebellar ataxia, dyspraxia, polyneuropathy, mental deficit
+- neurological disorders: progressive cerebellar ataxia, dyspraxia, sensory or sensitivomotor polyneuropathy, and rarely, developmental delay

 Differential diagnosis: Turner syndrome (XO).